The Measurement Law Review is identifying aspects of Australia’s measurement framework that can be modernised, streamlined or simplified.

 The review will develop reform options for the consideration of the Australian Government in 2020.

-In considering Australia’s measurement framework, the review has four objectives:
+In considering Australia’s measurement framework, the review has 4 objectives:

 The review is gathering input and insights from stakeholders about Australia’s measurement legislation.

-Two further discussion papers are expected to be released later this year.
+- The final papers considering third-party and compliance arrangements are expected to be released later this year.

 What should Australia’s measurement laws cover in a modern economy?